Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 ## /groups

 Setting the groups option limits the selection of songs to those belonging to the artist specified.
 For instance `/groups set group_1:blackpink group_2:itzy group_3:fromis 9 group_4:bts` will exclusively play songs from those four artists.
-You can view the list of groups names via the link in `/help groups`.
+You can view the list of groups names via the link in `/help action:groups`.

--   List all set groups using `/list groups`
+-   List all set groups using `/list type:groups`
 -   Add groups using `/groups add`
 -   Remove groups using `/groups remove`
 -   To reset this option, type `/groups reset`